- Alison Ahlm

 Kim Lang is the Executive Director and an instructor for Canyon Concert Ballet and Dance Center.
 She graduated from CSU with her degree is dance.
 Kim has taught, choreographed and performed in Colorado since 1993.
 She started dancing at age 8, and continues to study ballet, modern, hip-hop, cultural dance and jazz.
 While attending Colorado State University, she received several Creative Performing Arts Scholarship Awards.

 After graduating from CSU with honors in December of 1993 with a Performance Art degree, Ms. Lang began working with the Canyon Concert Ballet as a teacher, company stage manager, administrative associate and choreographer.
-In February of 1996, she started her own company, High Performance Dance Theatre, a non-profit educational organization.
-She is the Artistic Director of High Performance Dance Theatre.
-Currently Ms. Lang teaches jazz, modern and hip-hop, as well as setting choreography for competition and performing groups in Northern Colorado.
+She also founded High Performance Dance Theatre in February of 1996, a nonprofit arts organization with the goal of touring the original production of “Fangalangus Island”.
+She is the Artistic Director of HPDT, which allowed her to pursue her own choreography career.
+She has produced 2 evening length works every year since 1996.
+The wonderful production of “Fangalangus Island” was seen throughout Colorado, and was booked nationwide , but was unable to continue due to the passing of one of its creators- Vic Lang.
+Currently Kim teaches jazz, lyrical and modern, as well as setting choreography for competition and performing groups in Northern Colorado.

 A native of Fort Collins, Colorado, Rachel is a former student of Canyon Concert Ballet.
 She attended the Vail International Summer Dance Festival where she studied with teachers from the Bolshoi Ballet and Paris Opera Ballet.
 She also attended the University of South Carolina Summer Conservatory, Snowy Range Dance Festival, and was an R.A. for the Kansas City Ballet Summer School.